 The very first thing you have to find an answer to when you are thinking about how to start a diary is of course why you want to have a diary

 .
-Is it to keep track of things that have happened, or to plan things ahead?
+Is it to keep track of things that have happened, or is it to plan ahead?
 Will you cover a specific topic in your diary, or will it be all-encompassing?

 Perhaps you feel a need to let your creativity loose, and want to set aside some time for it regularly?
 A diary does not have to be a notebook